seborama/govcr/README.md

 You can create your own matcher on any part of the request and in any manner (like ignoring or modifying some headers, etc).

-The input parameters received by a `RequestMatcherFunc` are scoped to the `RequestMatcher`.
-It is safe to modify them as needed.
-This affects the other `RequestMatcherFunc`'s in the `RequestMatcher`.
-But it does **not** permeate to the original incoming HTTP request or the tracks read from or written to the cassette.
+The input parameters received by a `RequestMatcher` are scoped to the `RequestMatchers`.
+This affects the other `RequestMatcher`'s.
+But it does **not** permeate throughout the VCR to the original incoming HTTP request or the tracks read from or written to the cassette.

 [(toc)](#table-of-content)